codecodeio/magento-docker-local-development/README.md

 #### Mariadb

 - Change db host to mariadbvanilla.
-- Change the username and password to what was used in the setup:install command, whic was: magento.
+- Change the username and password to what was used in the setup:install command, which was: magento.

 #### Redis